 Traditional Tuscan exterior design often includes terracotta or tile roofs.
 To take advantage of this beautiful tile work, change the stucco around the house to a light color, like eggshell white.
 In addition, the style is known for its scrollwork and intricate patterns.
 Instead, simplify these patterns so they add a contemporary touch.

 In traditional Tuscan styles, doors and windows are rectangular with elongated arches, bordered by stucco or wood beams.
 These beautiful doorways can be transformed into a contemporary style with a fresh, light coat of paint and new windows.
-Look for big, beautiful windows to complement the darker tones of Tuscan design.
+Look for big, beautiful windows to compliment the darker tones of Tuscan design.
 Ditch the traditional mustard Stucco pillars and opt for stonework instead.

-A Fresh Interior
+A Fresh Interior with Contemporary Interior Design

 Tuscan interior design usually features sturdy materials that have a rustic tone and warm appeal.
 With this color scheme, it’s important to add some light, contemporary colors to balance them out.
 Bright blues and greens beautifully accent the browns and golds that are popular in traditional Tuscan styles.